Mid-Day Market Update: Dow Surges Over 150 Points; HTG Molecular Diagnostics Shares Plunge

 Leading and Lagging Sectors

 On Wednesday, the non-cyclical consumer goods & services sector proved to be a source of strength for the market.
-Leading the sector was strength from Avid Technology, Inc. (NASDAQ: AVID) and LG Display Co Ltd. (ADR) (NYSE: LPL).

 In trading on Wednesday, telecommunications services shares fell 0.02 percent.
 Meanwhile, top losers in the sector included Telecom Italia SpA (ADR) (NYSE: TI), down 2 percent, and Internet Initiative Japan Inc. (ADR) (NASDAQ: IIJI) down 2 percent.